ortall0201/enterprise-gov-docs-a2a-capstone/README.md

 A **production-ready VaaS (Vendor-as-a-Service)** system that enables small AI vendors to sell to enterprises without $100K+ compliance costs.
 Uses **A2A protocol** to create a security boundary where enterprises filter PII before sending to vendors.

+**Based on**: [Docs Translator](https://github.com/ortall0201/Docs_Translator) - A real CrewAI-based translation SaaS application, now enhanced with A2A protocol to serve enterprise customers through secure cross-organizational integration.

 ### 🔗 Live Demo

 **🎉 Always-On**: Service upgraded to Render Starter tier - no cold starts!